werkstrom/WLED-PixelArtConverter/README.md

 * *To run* ***directly*** *from WLED device use pixartmin.html according to* ***instructions below.***

 * As the PixelArtConverter has moved into the main WLED project, sourcecode will no longer be available here.
 Only downloadable stand alones and documentation.

+* With the official WLED V0.14.0-b1 there are some issues with the 2D matrix implementation.
+It's teh first release, so no surprise.
+Many (all known) are fixed and available in the nightly builds.
+You can get one here but be aware it is development builds. [https://wled-install.github.io/](https://wled-install.github.io/)

 ## Most notable functions